GregPikitis/start.egblip.com/README.md

-# EmeliaStart
+# Start-Hunter
-Startpage for Emelia
+Startpage altered by Mr. hbh7 for me. <3